banyek/Mambo-collector/docs/README.txt

   The collector daemon can be fine tuned from different enviromental variables.
 I recommend to set up these variables in the daemon init scripts (See examples)

-  MAMBOLOG this variable sets up the log file where the mambocollector logs data & debug data defaults to '/var/log/mambo.log'
-  MAMBOERR this variable sets up where to log the error messages defaults to '/dev/tty' (console) MAMBOPID pidfile location defaults to '/var/run/mambo.pid' MAMBOCFG config file name, defaults to '/etc/mambo/config.cnf' MAMBOCMD command file name, defaults to '/etc/mambo/commands.cnf'
+  MAMBOPID pidfile location defaults to '/var/run/mambo.pid' MAMBOCFG config file name, defaults to '/etc/mambo/config.cnf' MAMBOCMD command file name, defaults to '/etc/mambo/commands.cnf'

 Usage
 -----